The Bye Bye Man

 The Bye Bye Man is a 2017 American supernatural horror film directed by Stacy Title (in her final directed film before her death) and written by Jonathan Penner, based on the chapter "The Bridge to Body Island" in Robert Damon Schneck's book The President's Vampire.
 The film stars Douglas Smith, Lucien Laviscount, Cressida Bonas, Doug Jones, Carrie-Anne Moss, Faye Dunaway, and Jenna Kanell.

 Principal photography began on November 2, 2015, in Cleveland, Ohio.
 STXfilms released the film on January 13, 2017.
-The film received negative reviews from critics, and grossed $29 million worldwide on a budget of $7.4 million.
+The film received negative reviews from critics but grossed $29.9 million worldwide on a budget of $6.2‒7.4 million, and was the last film directed by Stacy Title, who died in January 2021 from ALS.

 Plot

-In 1969, a mass murder occurs in Madison, Wisconsin, during which a man kills people on his block.
-As he shoots the neighbors, he continuously asks if anyone spoke about "the name" that cannot be said.
+In 1969, a mass shooting occurs in Madison, Wisconsin, during which a man kills people on his block.
+As he shoots the neighbors, he continuously asks if anyone said "the name" that cannot be said.
 He repeats over and over: "Don't say it, don't think it; don't think it, don't say it".

-In the present day, Elliot, his girlfriend Sasha, and friend John move into an off-campus house not far from their college.
-Soon, mysterious things start to happen, such as Sasha developing a strange cough and Elliot finding coins in a nightstand that continually reappear.
-Elliot also finds writing consisting of "don't think it, don't say it", and a name - the Bye Bye Man.
+In present day, Elliot, his girlfriend, Sasha, and his friend, John, move into a house near their college.
+Strange things begin to happen, such as Elliot finding coins in his nightstand, coins that keep reappearing, and writing that says, "don't think it, don't say it" with a name – the Bye Bye Man.
 During a séance involving their friend Kim, the name is mentioned.

-Sasha continues to become sick as Elliot and John start experiencing hallucinations and stranger activity.
-Elliot begins to suspect that Sasha is cheating on him with John, as Elliot's brother Virgil had said at the party before the Bye Bye Man was released.
+Sasha gets sick, as Elliot and John start experiencing hallucinations.
 A librarian shows Elliot a dossier about the Bye Bye Man.
-A teenager killed his family and told a reporter that the Bye Bye Man made him do it.
-The same reporter later became a mass shooter during the '60s, who killed himself after realizing people knew about the Bye Bye Man.
-Kim is killed when she is struck by a train.
-Elliot is taken in for questioning by Detective Shaw, and is released when Kim's suicide note reveals she killed her roommate and was planning on killing Elliot, Sasha, and John.
+A teenager killed his family, and told a reporter that the Bye Bye Man made him do it.
+The same reporter later became a mass shooter in 1969.
+Kim is struck by a train and killed.
+Her suicide note reveals that she killed her roommate, and was planning on killing Elliot, Sasha, and John.

-Elliot also visits the widow of the reporter, who reveals that the curse causes insanity, hallucinations, and eventually, death.
-Signs of his coming are coins mysteriously appearing, sounds of a train, and a large, skinless hound.
-The only way to prevent it is to not think of his name or speak of him.
+Elliot visits the reporter's widow, who reveals that the curse causes insanity, hallucinations, then death.
+The only way to prevent it is to not think his name or speak of him.
 If someone already knows, they must be killed.
-The librarian is hit by Elliot's car by accident after she killed everyone in her home, coming for Elliot next.
+The librarian is accidentally hit by Elliot's car after she kills everyone in her home, having been targeting him next.